Lisbon in 4 Days: everything you need to know

 Book a Quinta da Regaleira Tour

-Don't miss the National Palace of Sintra
+Don't miss Sintra's National Palace

 Located in the centre of Sintra, the National Palace has preserved its interior almost intact.
-Its two large cone-shaped chimneys, which are visible from many parts of the park and the village of Sintra, are striking from the outside.
+Its two large cone-shaped chimneys, visible from many parts of the park and the village of Sintra, are striking from the outside.

 Book an excursion to Sintra